Roland-Scholz/Sally-2/README.md

 - ATARI can read/write 3 1/2 HD disks formtted like 8"-disks (26sec x 77 trks x 2 sides = ca. 1MB)
   The challange was to allow for HD even for 300 rpm drives, instead of 360rom used by 8" and 5 1/4" drives.
 - A full blown FAT-12 DOS for the ATARI is close to be finished, dome more testing and minor features required
-- ABBUC now owns a Bumbu X1-carbon 3D printer, which has immediately been used dress Sally-2 appropiriately.
+- ABBUC now owns a Bumbu X1-carbon 3D printer, which has immediately been used to dress Sally-2 appropirately.

 ![Sally-2-pcb-mk2](/pictures/Sally-2-pcb-mk2.png)
 ![Sally-2-pcb-front](/pictures/Sally-2-pcb-front.jpg)